 Before you decide what kind of organization you want to work with – or whether you want to work with any organization at all – you need to understand the terms used to describe different groups.
 As there are many terms and some are used interchangeably, this can be confusing.

-• Disability Insurance MGAs: Insurance Business defines a managing general agent (MGA) as a type of insurance agent or broker that has underwriting authority and can administer programs and negotiate contracts.
+- Disability Insurance MGAs: IRMI defines a managing general agent (MGA) as a type of insurance agent or broker that has underwriting authority and may be able to bind the insurer, issue policies, appoint producers and more.
 Also called managing general underwriters (MGUs), they can carry out functions that carriers normally handle, such as binding coverage, settling claims, appointing retail agents, underwriting, and pricing.

 Since individual organizations can vary, you always need to find out what a particular organization does and what it offers to its members.
 For example, some organizations provide more marketing help than others and some may provide more training materials and support for issues that arise in the course of selling disability insurance.
 There may also be differences in commission structures, as well as agent contracting and release policies.